JohnXLivingston/peertube-plugin-livechat/README.md

 * by having a Jabber/XMPP server with BOSH or Websocket and anonymous loggin
 * by having an external webchat tool, that will be included in an iframe

-The connection to a XMPP server is made with [converseJS](https://conversejs.org/).
+For the first solution, the connection to the XMPP server is made with [converseJS](https://conversejs.org/).

 You will also find in this repository example config files to setup the XMPP server with [Prosody](https://prosody.im).